MicrosoftDocs/power-platform/power-platform/admin/copy-environment.md

 **An example scenario**

 Isaac, a business application developer, has received a request from the sales department to configure and deploy a social media integration solution from another company vendor.
 Isaac has never installed a solution from this vendor and is unsure what impact this would have on the production application.
-He’d like to import the solution into an environment that is nearly identical to, but isolated from, production to learn about the solution and make the appropriate configuration changes.
+Isaac would like to import the solution into an environment that is nearly identical to, but isolated from, production to learn about the solution and make the appropriate configuration changes.
 Isaac submits a request to Thomas, the IT Manager for Contoso, to create an Everything copy sandbox environment for him.

 After the Everything copy is complete, Isaac receives a mail from Thomas telling him the sandbox environment is ready.
 Isaac logs into the sandbox environment and makes the necessary changes to make sure that production external services will not be impacted by the sandbox environment.
 Once changes are complete, Isaac turns off administration mode and enables background services.
 Isaac is able to use the Everything copy sandbox environment to do his testing and later manually import the solution into production.

 ## Copy over customizations and schemas only
- A Customizations and schemas only copy only includes users, customizations, and schema from the source environment and is suitable for:
+ Customizations and schemas copy only includes users, customizations, and schema from the source environment and is suitable for:

 - Iterative team development
 - Partner/ISV solutions